 Listening to your customers’ opinions will help you create a base of loyal customers.
 When a customer complains, you should address all issues at the earliest.
-A KM base will help keep track of most common issues – allowing your agents to close the loop instantly, and boost CX.
+A knowledge base will help keep track of the most common issues – allowing your agents to close the loop instantly, and boost CX.

 A failure to properly deploy self-service means customers now have to get an agent on the line – costing both them and the company; time.
 Expect these customers to be impatient, as they generally exhaust more preferable channels of service before making the call.

-This one puts agents in a difficult spot because this only happens when the customer is convinced that the agent in question cannot sort their issues.
-This indicates a failure of the company’s knowledge, or a badly structured call script.
-Either way, supervisors rarely hold solutions that are hidden from call center specialists – and this is more lost time, and money.
+This one puts agents in a difficult spot because this only happens when the customer is convinced that the agent in question cannot sort out their issues.
+This indicates a failure of the company’s knowledge or a badly structured call script.
+Either way, supervisors rarely hold solutions that are hidden from call center specialists – and this is more lost time and money.

 Empathy does come naturally most of the time – but it is also an acquired skill.
 Customer service begins with empathy as an inability to see things through their eyes will lead to an inability to solve their problems, or even understand them.

 Improving your skills as a customer service agent calls for a mastery of the latest relevant technology, leading to faster results.
-KM tools and software are a must for modern callcenter, and navigating them provides data and solutions to agents across the organization.
+KM tools and software are a must for modern call centers, and navigating them provides data and solutions to agents across the organization.

 The capability to communicate is an asset in the customer service department.
 While some are gifted, there’s always a training program ready to take on the rest.
 Again, a great KM platform feeding an LMS will allow agents to explore programs, articles, workshops, etc; and improve themselves.

-The best way of handling your customers is to be aware of their issues before taking their calls.
+The best way of handling your frustrated customers is to be aware of their issues before taking their calls.
 With a knowledge management database, stay updated about their latest calls, inquiries, and detailed reports of customer concerns.
-These help you approach the problem with confidence, and improves CX.
+These help you approach the problem with confidence, and improve CX.

 With bad customer experience, you’ll lose your current customer base, and reduce the chances of future customers dealing with you.
 Lesser profits lead to fewer funds, and fewer funds mean a loss of service capability.
 This spiral is then inevitable.

-In absence of efficient employees, others are forced to pick up slack, leading to employee inefficiency, and later down the line, employee churn.
+In the absence of efficient employees, others are forced to pick up the slack, leading to employee inefficiency, and later down the line, employee churn.

 As mentioned above, bad CX ultimately affects your bottom line.
 And as you lose out on profits, you lose out on the capability to better serve your customer, leaving competitors to pick up your slacks and scraps.